 - Evaluate good-intentioned legislation and look for ways to improve it to make it stronger and sounder

 NPI is a multifaceted organization – like a Swiss Army knife for the progressive movement.
 Research and reframing are at the heart of what we do, but we also work to revolutionize grassroots politics through newsgathering, advocacy journalism, and leadership development.
 Our publications provide a progressive perspective on current events and give activists an opportunity to share their ideas with a bigger audience.

-- NPI Advocate – NPI’s primary publication is the NPI Advocate, a daily weblog that was begun in March of 2004.
+- Cascadia Advocate – NPI’s primary publication is the Cascadia Advocate, a daily weblog that was begun in March of 2004.
 The Advocate has been named one of The Washington Post’s Best State Political Blogs and is indexed by Google News, Bing News, Topix, and Newstex.

 - Pacific NW Portal –A regional start page and online news center.
 The Portal aggregates hundreds of progressive and traditional media sources and maintains a directory of local progressive blogs.

 - Permanent Defense – NPI’s first project, which actually precedes NPI.
 Founded in 2002, Permanent Defense fights right wing initiatives, particularly those sponsored by Tim Eyman.

 - In Brief – NPI’s microblog, begun in April 2009.
 In Brief is where the NPI team posts recommended links, shareable photos and GIFs, blogworthy quotes, and asides or very short posts.